mongodb/mongo/src/mongo/db/s/README.md

 DDL operations often involve multiple hops between nodes.
-Generally, if a command is idempotent on the receiving node, the sending node will retry it upon receiving a retryable error, such as a network or NotMaster error.
+Generally, if a command is idempotent on the receiving node, the sending node will retry it upon receiving a retryable error, such as a network or NotPrimaryError.
 There are some cases where the sending node retries even though the command is not idempotent, such as in shardCollection.
 In this case, the receiving node may return ManualInterventionRequired if the first attempt failed partway.